-To be monotonic, the V/I table data must meet any one of the following 8 criteria:
+To be monotonic, the I-V table data must meet any one of the following 8 criteria:

-- 1- The CURRENT axis either increases or remains constant as the voltage axis is increased. - 2- The CURRENT axis either increases or remains constant as the voltage axis is decreased. - 3- The CURRENT axis either decreases or remains constant as

-- the voltage axis is increased. - 4- The CURRENT axis either decreases or remains constant as the voltage axis is decreased. - 5- The VOLTAGE axis either increases or remains constant as the current axis is increased. - 6- The VOLTAGE axis either increases or remains constant as the current axis is decreased. - 7- The VOLTAGE axis either decreases or remains constant as the current axis is increased. - 8- The VOLTAGE axis either decreases or remains constant as the current axis is decreased.
+- 1- The CURRENT axis either increases or remains constant as the voltage axis is increased. - 2- The CURRENT axis either increases or remains constant as the voltage axis is decreased. - 3- The CURRENT axis either decreases or remains constant as the voltage axis is increased. - 4- The CURRENT axis either decreases or remains constant as the voltage axis is decreased. - 5- The VOLTAGE axis either increases or remains constant as the current axis is increased. - 6- The VOLTAGE axis either increases or remains constant as the current axis is decreased. - 7- The VOLTAGE axis either decreases or remains constant as the current axis is increased. - 8- The VOLTAGE axis either decreases or remains constant as the current axis is decreased.

-An IBIS syntax checking program shall test for non-monotonic data and provide a maximum of one note per V/I table if non-monotonic data is found.
+An IBIS syntax checking program shall test for non-monotonic data and provide a maximum of one warning per I-V table if non-monotonic data is found.
 For example:

-"NOTE: Line 300, Pulldown V/I table for model DC040403 is non-monotonic!
+"Warning: Line 300, Pulldown I-V table for model DC040403 is non-monotonic!
 Most simulators will filter this data to remove the non-monotonic data."

 It is also recognized that the data may be monotonic if currents from both the output stage and the clamp diode are added together as most simulators do.
-To limit the complexity of the IBIS Version 2.x and Version 3.x syntax checking programs, such programs will conduct monotonicity testing only on one V/I table at a time.
+To limit the complexity of the IBIS syntax checking programs, such programs will conduct monotonicity testing only on one I-V table at a time.